asahi417/asahi417.github.io/index.md

 ## Research
 I've been studying machine learning in general and currently be interested in natural language processing, specifically *natural language understanding*, *information retrieval*, *generative models*.
-Previously, I had been studying *stochastic optimization* and *sparsity-aware adaptive learning*, supervised by [Masahiro Yukawa](http://www.ykw.elec.keio.ac.jp/yukawa/) during my master degree at Keio University.
+Previously, I had been studying *stochastic optimization* and *sparsity-aware adaptive learning* for machine learning, supervised by
+[Masahiro Yukawa](http://www.ykw.elec.keio.ac.jp/yukawa/) during my master degree at Keio University.
 We propose new framework of stochastic optimizer and show its efficacy on classification/regression tasks (see my publications for more in detail).